 As a yoga teacher, the approach is the same.
 We can bring more ease to the body through an hour yoga practice.
 But the real transformation comes from shifting our mental state to release physical and mental habits that create tension, and invoking meditative and mindful practices that bring about inner peace.

 It’s OK if you want some relief.
 We all do.
 But don’t stop there.
 Rather than finding yourself back at square one again when the relief wears off, use that time of relief to create lasting, empowering change.
 Find someone to assist you in releasing the patterns that keep you stuck and suffering, so that you become the source of your own relief, and greater, transformative release.

 Want to get started?
-I wrote my book, Calm and Confident: 7 Spiritual Keys to Overcoming Anxiety, to give you some of those tools to release worry, stress, overwhelm, and fear, and find your inner place of calm.
-Or, if you want to have a guide along the way, Contact Me and we can begin your path of release together.
+I wrote my book, Awakening from Anxiety: A Spiritual Guide to Living a More Calm, Confident, and Courageous Life, to give you some of those tools to release worry, stress, overwhelm, and fear, and find your inner place of calm.
+Or Contact Me about upcoming online programs designed to bring deep healing and release.